sap1ens/heimdall/README.md

 ## Development

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses:

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io.
+- Java 17 and [Quarkus](https://quarkus.io) on the back-end.
+- JavaScript and [Svelte](https://svelte.dev) on the front-end.

 ### Running the application in dev mode